PhilSole/Freediver/README.md

 * *Body follow path* - Characters can follow a path until within a certain distance from other characters before breaking free of the path.

 * *Raycasting* - Could be used to give AI characters awareness of surroundings e.g. proximity to walls causes change in motion.

+* *Chamfer* - Could make for less janky friction between characters and terrain.

+* *Sensor* - Bodies can act as collision sensors without physical properties.
+Similar use to raycasting idea above.